-(Auditing Standards Committee Statement No. 500, paragraph 8, and No. 540, paragraph 11 and 12) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 500, paragraph 8, and No. 540, paragraph 12) [Mid-tier, and small and medium-sized audit firms]

-When estimating retirement benefit obligations, it is necessary for auditors to examine the relevance, completeness, and accuracy of the basic data of the audited company upon using the service of the management's expert.
+When estimating retirement benefit obligations, it is necessary for auditors to examine the relevance, completeness, and accuracy of the underlying data of the audited company upon using the service of the management's expert.

-In addition, considering actuarial assumptions such as the discount rate could influence the calculation results for retirement benefit obligations greatly, the engagement team should be aware of the importance of examining the appropriateness of the actuarial assumptions made by the audited company.
+In addition, considering actuarial assumptions such as the discount rate could influence the computation results for retirement benefit obligations greatly, the engagement team should be aware of the importance of examining the appropriateness of the actuarial assumptions used by the audited company.